Frequently Asked Questions

 Not at this time.
 HCYP is an all-volunteer organization, and coaches as well as all commissioners and officers of the organization volunteer their time for reasons other than compensation.
 The coach may,however, request a scholarship for his child should there be a financial need.

-11. How are teams selected for both travel and recreation?
+11. How are teams selected for middle school, travel and recreation groups?

 This is very possible in the clinic leagues; however, since the older leagues are bound by the draft, the fulfillment of this request cannot be guaranteed.
 If the request can be worked out by the league commissioner in agreement with other coaches in the league without creating an imbalance (one way or another) on any given team, then it is permissible but still not guaranteed.
 This request must be made directly to the league commissioner who directly oversees this area.